gundreyogeshreddy/VPC-with-servers-in-private-subnets/README.md

 10.Now,create the load balancer and attach or register instances in private subnet as target group.

-11.Finally,access(DNS name) ip address from the internet and now we see our application on the UI.✅
+11.Finally,access(DNS name) ip address from the internet and now we can see our application on the UI.✅